Social metabolism: Social metabolism as a proxy for human development

 The concept of social metabolism has been used in historical research as a framework to describe the development of human societies over time.
 Particularly important in this field is the work done by the German historian Rolf Sieferle on the socio-ecological patterns of societies.
 Focusing on the energy dimension of social metabolism (i.e. the energetic metabolism), Sieferle suggested that it is possible to classify different "socio-ecological patterns", or regimes, of human societies over time, according to the main source of energy and the dominant energy conversion technology that these use.

 Sieferle identified three main regimes that characterised human history: hunting-gathering, agrarian and industrial.
 The hunting-gathering regime relied on "passive solar energy utilization", as in this configuration humans relied mainly on products of recent photosynthesis, namely plants and animals for food and firewood for heat.
 This resulted in highly nomadic societies and low population density.
 Eventually, the Neolithic Revolution allowed societies to switch to an agrarian regime based on "active solar energy utilization".

 Humans started to modify their environment more systematically through deforestation in order maximise the exploitation of land and sun for farming to produce food for humans and for livestock.
-This led to sedentary societies, increased human labour burden and to higher population growth, which in turn boosted the development of more structured social hierarchies and dynamics.
-Finally, the invention of the steam engine in the 16th century triggered the emergence of the industrial regime, that relies on fossil fuels as its main energy source.
+This led to sedentary societies, increased human labour burden and to higher population growth, which boosted the development of more structured social hierarchies and dynamics.
+The invention of the steam engine in the 16th century triggered the emergence of the industrial regime, that relies on fossil fuels as its main energy source.
 This led to the industrial socio-ecological pattern that regulates human society as we now it today.

 Following Sieferle's footsteps, other social scientists eventually tried to reconstruct human history through social metabolism, also through quantitative analyses and indicators.
 Among them it is worth mentioning the Total Primary Energy Supply (TPES), the Domestic Energy Consumption (DEC), the Human Appropriation of Net Primary Production (HANPP) and others.

 Using energetic metabolism as a proxy for human development has important implications not only for historical analysis, but also for the elaboration of future scenarios.
 According to many studies, peak fossil fuel (i.e. the maximum rate of fossil fuels extraction on a global scale) has already been reached or is likely to be reached soon.
 Understanding what will be the next main energy source and conversion technology of human societies in the future has important policy and societal implications.